- Explain how new products are planned

 There are probably as many varieties of new-product development systems as there are types of companies, but most of them share the same basic steps or stages—they are just executed in different ways.
-Below, we have divided the process into eight stages, grouped into three phases.
+Below, we have divided the process into eight stages, grouped into three phases; subsequent readings will discuss these phases in greater detail.
 Many of the activities are performed repeatedly throughout the process, but they become more concrete as the product idea is refined and additional data are gathered.
-For example, at each stage of the process, the product team is asking, “Is this a viable product concept?” but the answers change as the product is refined and more market perspectives can be added to the evaluation.
+For example, at each stage of the process the product team is asking, “Is this a viable product concept?” but the answers change as the product is refined and more market perspectives can be added to the evaluation.

 |Phase I: Generating and Screening Ideas||Phase II: Developing New Products||Phase III: Commercializing New Products|